khurrumsaleem/openmc_workshop/README.md

 Please allow 25 minutes for this task.

+Expected outputs from this task are on [slide 12 of the presentation](https://slides.com/shimwell/neutronics_workshop/#/21)

 This task is more open ended and the aim is to find the minimum thickness of breeder material needed to obtain a TBR of 1.2.